 Research Study Information for Patients & Families from Carilion Clinic

-Clinical research is a fundamental and integral component of quality patient care.
+Research is a central part of quality patient care.
 Here at Carilion Clinic, we are committed to improving the health and well-being of the people and communities we serve.
 The purpose of our research is to promote excellence in the quality of care to our patients.

-Clinical research at Carilion Clinic is conducted under rigid ethical and professional guidelines and is regulated by federal standards.
+Research at Carilion Clinic is conducted under strict ethical and professional guidelines and is regulated by federal standards.

 What is a Research Study?